EricMFischer/personal-website/content/publication/book-1/index.md

 ---
 title: Statistical Models for Marr’s Paradigm
-summary: Wrote two chapters and edited several other chapters of "Statistical Models for Marr’s Paradigm," a textbook authored by Dr. Song-Chun Zhu and my advisor Dr. Ying Nian Wu
+summary: Credited as contributing author; Main contributor to the Preface, Introduction, and Chapters 1 and 2 of this book authored by Dr. Song-Chun Zhu and my advisor Dr. Ying Nian Wu

 tags:
 date: "2019-09-01T00:00:00Z"
 # featured: true